ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages using the REST producer API
 {: #rest_produce_messages}

-Use the v2 endpoint of the producer API to send messages of type text, binary, JSON or avro to topics.
-It allows you to use Event Streams Schema Registry by specifying the schema for avro data type.
+Use the v2 endpoint of the producer API to send messages of type text, binary, JSON, or avro to topics.
+It allows you to use the {{site.data.keyword.messagehub}} Schema Registry by specifying the schema for the avro data type.

 <br/>